Joseph FeinbergAssociate Professor - Social Studies Education Middle and Secondary Education

 Bachelor of Arts in Sociology and Industrial Relations, University of North Carolina at Chapel Hill, 1991

-Joseph Feinberg serves as an associate professor at the College of Education & Human Development in the Department of Middle and Secondary Education.
-Prior to joining the faculty, he taught high school geography, U.S. history and economics at Campbell High School in Smyrna, GA where he developed a passion for simulation games and experiential learning.
+Joseph Feinberg, Ph.D. serves as an associate professor at Georgia State University.
+Prior to joining the faculty at Georgia State, he taught civics, economic, geography and U.S. history courses at Campbell High School in Smyrna, Ga. where he developed a passion for simulation games and experiential learning.
 As a teacher, he received the Martin Luther King Humanitarian Award from Campbell High School, which recognizes excellence in humanitarian service to the school and community.
 Feinberg also received the Gwen Hutcheson Outstanding Educator Award through Georgia Council for the Social Studies (GCSS) in 2016.

-Feinberg actively researches and publishes scholarship on service-learning, simulation games, and civic education.
-In connection to his research and grant writing, he actively works with the CREST-Ed Teacher Residents and serves on the CREST-Ed Advisory Board.
-He also serves Georgia educators in his role as associate director with the Georgia State University Center for Business and Economic Education.
-Moreover, he collaborates with the Honors College as faculty associate for internships and experiential learning.
+Feinberg actively researches and publishes scholarship on experiential learning: service-learning, simulation games and civic education.
+In connection to his research and grant writing, Feinberg recently joined the Atlanta After-School All-Stars team as senior advisor and principal investigator.
+He also works with the $7 million Project NURTURE Teacher Residency and serves on the Project NURTURE advisory board as a co-principal investigator.
+He also serves Georgia economic educators in his role as associate director with the Georgia State Center for Business and Economic Education.

-As an active member of the National Council for the Social Studies (NCSS), Feinberg was recently elected to the NCSS Board of Directors.
-He previously served as a member, leader, and/or representative with the NCSS House of Delegates, the NCSS Awards Committee, the NCSS annual conference program planning committee, the NCSS Research Community and the NCSS Publications Committee.
+As an active member of the National Council for the Social Studies (NCSS), Feinberg was elected to the NCSS Board of Directors.
+He also served as a member, leader and/or representative with the NCSS House of Delegates, the NCSS Awards Committee, the NCSS annual conference program planning committee, the NCSS Research Community and the NCSS Publications Committee.
+Feinberg is passionate about service and embraces public education through his advocacy and expertise.